shakfu/pma/docs/dev/design.md

 Measuring takes 0.6s (uv) to 10s (go) per project, and 44s for the 52 repos.
 It runs only with `pma scan --deps`.
 Other scans keep the last measurement and its date, which `status --explain` shows.
 A project with none of the three files, or whose tools all fail, is unmeasured.
 A tool's failure is kept in the detail.
 A deps task is dispatched with that detail as the list to update.

 ### Project health

+**Under review; see the cut list in `implementation-plan.md`.** Five weights and a saturation curve yield a number with no action attached.
+Removal waits on a replacement for what it alone covers: `pma report` (plan 1.10) describes runs that were attempted, whereas this view also describes repositories where nothing was ever dispatched.

 A separate per-project view ranks projects rather than tasks: